 This measure may result in reduced property tax revenues.
+However, the level of impact is indeterminate at this time.

 B. Private Sector Impact:

 By reducing the level of evidence, more value adjustment boards will be able to conduct hearings based on appraisal evidence rather than point of law.
 This would have the effect of reducing the number of circuit court cases.
 Further, it would reduce the costs of representation at such boards.
 It would allow the taxpayer to be reimbursed costs in a successful challenge at court.